arqma/arqma/README.md

 **Preparing the build environment**

 * Download and install the [MSYS2 installer](http://msys2.github.io), either the 64-bit or the 32-bit package, depending on your system.
-* Open the MSYS shell via the `MSYS2 Shell` shortcut
+* Open the MSYS shell via the `MSYS2 Shell` shortcut (Arqma-GUI-Wallet supporting only 64-bit OS)
 * Update packages using pacman:

         pacman -Syuu